FUNDING & DEVELOPMENT

 • from individuals

-• from statutory organisations or for the provision of work for which there is a statutory duty
+• from statutory organisations or for the provision of work for which there is a statutory duty.
+We are keen to work more closely in partnership with our colleagues in the statutory sector.
+Please be in touch.

 • from national charities without a local base/project